DUNE-DAQ/performancetest/README.md

 to run the pcm and power profiling tools for a set time.
 Next in the test configuration json file the optional parameter:

 ```[json]
+"uprof_file": {
-"uprof_file": "path to your uprof csv file",
+    "host name" : "path to the uprof csv file for this host"
+    },
 ```

 can be added.
 Then, the performance test tools above can be re-ran to process this csv file along with the dashboard data, which is included in the performance report.
 Note if not running the tools from scratch, you can add the `--regen` option to redo the data harvesting (required if you add the uprof csv file to an existing test workflow.)